How should the companies measure the performance of its reputation management?

 - A comparative figure of job satisfaction and loyalty.

-- Level of customer satisfaction.
+- The level of customer satisfaction.

 - The decreased recruitment costs.